 Ultimate Real Estate License Requirements Guide (all 50 States)

-In this guide, we will discuss the specific state requirements needed to get your real estate license.
+In this guide, we will discuss the specific state requirements needed to get your real estate license in 2023.
 These real estate license requirements include pre-licensing hours, fees, registration, and more.

 Before we get into each state’s real estate license requirements there are a few conditions that apply to all 50 states: